JUSTICE FOR PIDGIE D'ALLESSIO

 On Feb.
 13, 2020, Representative Vargas, a man I've never met, never laid eyes on, never spoken to, texted me to say that he's in the process of introducing a bill to the legislature giving Pidgie the reward she'd been denied.
 Joe will tell his mom the news this weekend.
 He said that she is only now beginning to recognize the heroic actions she took when a teenager.

-Attorney Richard Baltimore, Chief Advisor and Legal Counsel to House Majority Leader Matt Ritter, his office delivered letter from me to Governor Ned Lamont's office with a request that the Governor/Senior Advisor review the efforts toward justice for Pidgie.
+Attorney Richard Baltimore, Chief Advisor and Legal Counsel to House Majority Leader Matt Ritter, delivered a letter from me to Governor Ned Lamont's office with a request that the Governor/Senior Advisor review the efforts toward justice for Pidgie.

 Hartford Attorney Timothy Hollister, who is keeping his late son Reid in our hearts forever with his vision, now reality, to see to our precious teenagers' safety behind the wheel, is responsible for nudging Leader Ritter.